 We will always contact you if there is cause for concern with a result.
 Normally we will write to you with instructions on what action to take – normally this is to make an appointment with your GP to discuss your recent tests.
 Please do not be alarmed if you receive a letter like this – it does not necessarily mean it is serious if the result needs a discussion.
 If your result reveals that urgent action is needed your GP will try and telephone you rather than writing a letter.

 Please note that we do not routinely inform patients if your result is normal.
-If you have not heard within 10 working days you can assume that your result is normal but if you are still worried you can telephone the practice and select option 1.
+If you have not heard within 10 working days you can assume that your result is normal but if you are still worried you can telephone the practice after 2pm Monday-Friday.
 The GP will have marked all acceptable results as “no action” and the receptionist will be able to tell you this.
 If you call the surgery for a result, please remember that members of the reception team are not medically trained and cannot interpret results for you.

 In most cases we are only able to give results out to the person they relate to.
 The only exceptions to this are;